 Using a dado is a very functional and strong method for connecting two pieces of stock in woodworking.
 A dado is a groove cut into one piece of wood into which another piece of wood will fit snugly.
 For instance, when building a bookshelf using 3/4-inch-thick stock, you might cut a 3/4-inch-wide dado grooves into the shelf uprights and then glue permanent shelves into the grooves.
 There are several variations of the basic dado, but they all share the feature of using slots into which adjoining pieces are secured.

 Cutting Dadoes on a Table Saw

 A stacked dado head cutter set should only be used on a table saw or on some radial arm saws (check the tool's documentation to see if your table saw or radial arm saw will accommodate a stacked dado head cutting set).
-Do not attempt to use a stacked dado head cutting set on a circular saw, as this is extremely dangerous.
+Do not attempt to use a stacked dado head cutting set on a hand-held circular saw, as this is extremely dangerous.